top of page

 HEALTH TESTING

 AT NASHA COMANDA, WE STRIVE TO BRING YOU THE MOST HEALTHY WHITE SWISS SHEPHERD DOGS POSSIBLE.
-TO DO THIS, NOT ONLY ARE WE CAREFULLY SELECTING BREEDING PAIRS FROM HIGH QUALITY LINEAGE, WE ARE ALSO SELECTING DOGS WHO ARE TESTED CLEAR FOR MAJOR GENETIC DISEASES (SEE BELOW) AS WELL AS HAVING PASSING/TOP RATED JOINT EVALUATIONS.
+TO DO THIS, NOT ONLY ARE WE CAREFULLY SELECTING BREEDING PAIRS FROM HIGH QUALITY LINEAGE, WE ARE ALSO SELECTING DOGS WHO ARE TESTED FOR MAJOR GENETIC DISEASES (SEE BELOW) AS WELL AS HAVING JOINT EVALUATIONS CERTIFIED AS FREE OF DYSPLASIA OR DEGENERATIVE JOINT DISEASE.
+PLEASE NOTE THAT CARRIERS FOR CERTAIN VARIANTS CAN BE BRED TO DOGS WHO ARE CLEAR FOR THAT SPECIFIC VARIANT DEPENDING ON THE INHERITANCE PATTERN OF THE TRAIT.

-HIPS, ELBOWS, AND OTHER STRUCTURES MUST BE CERTIFIED BY A RECOGNIZED ORTHOPEDIC ORGANIZATION SUCH AS THE ORTHOPEDIC FOUNDATION FOR ANIMALS (OFA) FOR DOGS LIVING IN AMERICA OR FCI FOR DOGS THAT ARE LIVING ABROAD TO BE CONSIDERED FOR BREEDING IN OUR PROGRAM.
+HIPS, ELBOWS, AND OTHER STRUCTURES MUST BE CERTIFIED BY A RECOGNIZED ORTHOPEDIC ORGANIZATION SUCH AS THE ORTHOPEDIC FOUNDATION FOR ANIMALS (OFA) FOR DOGS LIVING IN AMERICA OR ORGANIZATIONS WITH GRADING SCHEMES ACCEPTED BY THE FCI ( e.g. BVA, ANKC, JHAD, INCOC, etc) FOR DOGS THAT ARE LIVING ABROAD TO BE CONSIDERED FOR BREEDING IN OUR PROGRAM.

 NASHA HEALTH